Joesephats/Joesephats.github.io/README.md

 ## My Interests

-My interests include design, psychology, painting techniques, music, and computer graphics.
+My interests include design, psychology, painting techniques, music, and computer graphics.\
-\nIn practice, I like to play and design games, read, paint models, write, and play the banjo.
+In practice, I like to play and design games, read, paint models, write, and play the banjo.

 ## Websites I Recommend